drvmukhin/pyquark/README.md

 - v.0.3.15: Added utils.py file with utility functions. get_parent_path(path, levels_up) added.
 - v.0.3.16: Added utils.py find_parent_path() added.
 - v.0.3.19: Added __destroy__ base method to use with any class to enforce the destruction of the class instance.
+- v.0.3.20: Added remove method into the L class to remove the logger instance from the registry.

 ## Lazy logging
 With "lazy evaluation," you can use a lambda function (or another callable) to delay the evaluation of str_line until it's actually needed.
 This way, when self.omit is True, the str_line will not be generated or evaluated at all, saving compute cycles.